wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 In single region organization (decentralized), environments are independently managed, and the administrative responsibilities have been assigned to individual business units to manage.
-This organization operates within a single region and the default environment has been renamed to be called Personal Productivity.
+This organization operates within a single region and the default environment has been renamed to **Personal Productivity**.
 Additional environments have been created for respective business units like HR, Finance, Operations, and IT.

 ![single region decentralized](../media/2-single-region-decentralized.png)